How To Find the Best Job for You in 6 Steps

 In the search results, certain titles may jump out at you.
-You can now conduct new searches for each of these.
-If you really like the results you’re getting with a particular search, set up a job alert — you’ll receive new matching jobs in your email on a daily or weekly basis, depending on your preference.
+You can now conduct new searches for those specific terms.
+If you like the results you’re getting with a particular search, you can set up a job alert.
+You’ll receive new matching job posts in your email inbox on a daily or weekly basis, depending on your preference.
 You can create multiple job alerts and pause or delete them at any time.

-The next step is filtering the job search posts by using advanced search tools.
-Some tools you can use on Indeed are:
+The next step is narrowing down the job search posts by using advanced search tools.
+Some of Indeed's tools you can use are:

-Filters can narrow down the number of job postings by salary, company, location, posting date and more.
+Filters can narrow the number of results by salary, company, location, posting date and more.
 With this advanced job search option, you can potentially turn a results page with thousands of jobs into a few dozen.

 If you’re using Indeed on your phone, you’ll see the filter button on your search results page, just to the right of the search bar.
 On a desktop, these filters are on the left side of the page.

 Where you’ll work is just as important as the job you’ll do.
-Use Indeed Company Pages to see reviews from current and former employees, getting a real sense of what it’s like to work at different companies.
+Use Indeed's company reviews to see reviews from current and former employees, getting a real sense of what it’s like to work at different companies.